Skip to content

 What to do in Saint Nazaire

 Saint Nazaire is a medium-sized town on the right bank of the Loire.
-Saint Nazaire has a strong shipbuilding tradition, which is preserved in the Escal'Atlantic museum, a life-size reconstruction of an ocean liner, which celebrates the city's naval past.
-The town is also famous for its impressive bridge over the Loire.
-While Saint Nazaire itself is well worth a visit, it is also the gateway to another major French city, Nantes, just 50 km away.
+Saint Nazaire has a strong shipbuilding tradition, which is preserved in the Musée Escal'Atlantic, a life-size reconstruction of an ocean liner, which celebrates the town's naval past.
+The town is also known for its impressive bridge over the Loire.
+While Saint Nazaire itself is well worth a visit, it's also the gateway to another major French city, Nantes, just 50km away.

-Access to the port of Saint Nazaire is easy, although shipping traffic along the Loire can be quite heavy.
+Access to the port of Saint Nazaire is easy, although shipping traffic along the Loire can be quite high.
 There are several options for yachts, with basic services and repair facilities.

 Les Sables d'Olonne